Unit 1: Introductions

 Submit (You should do all of this on the same day.)

-- Submit the required Introduction paragraph (10 points).
+- Submit the required formal introduction paragraph (10 points).

-- Take the Unit 1 Syllabus Quiz on Blackboard.
-(10 points Extra credit options) Log into Blackboard and you will see the button for the quiz in your course.
+- Take the Syllabus quiz on Canvas.
+(10 points extra credit) Log into Canvas and you will see the button for the quiz in your course.
 This is a short, 10-question orientation quiz that you must take and pass with a score of 9/10 before you can continue in the course.
 If you must, you can retake the quiz more than once.

-- NOTE that you must complete and submit the introduction paragraph to avoid being removed from the course on your First Assignment Due date.
+- NOTE that you must complete and submit the formal introduction paragraph and the introduction discussion post to avoid being removed from the course on your First Assignment Due date.
 See your course schedule for the exact date.

 What you should do in this

-- Watch the short video on developing a time management schedule for your course work and the short video on asking questions.
+- Watch the old, but good, short videos on developing a time management schedule and asking questions.
 I developed both of these for use in my history survey courses, but they are equally applicable here.

 - If you've ever wondered what exactly a history professor does, then have a look at my short video.